tidepool-org/blip/README.md

 The tidepool platform stores timestamps as ISO8601 timestamp with a timezone.

-The purpose of this library is to wrap the mechanism used and provide consistentcy for dates used in the tidepool-platform and display formats that apps who consume data from the platform use.
+The purposes of this library are:

+* Wrap the management of dates and times to insulate us from the specific mechanism
+* Provide consistency for date operations
+* Provide consistency for date and time formats